Rukhan4/bash-scripting/README.md

 # Projects:

-### 1: Strong Password
+## 1: Strong Password
-Prompts input from the user and uses an algorithm to determine whether or not it is a strong password.
+Prompts an 8 character long input from the user and uses an algorithm to determine if it is a viable password.